pwall567/kjson-maven/README.md

 Includes plugin definitions for deployment to Sonatype OSSRH.

-The current version is 4.0 - this version uses Kotlin 1.8.22, and the default Java version is 1.8.
+The current version is 4.1 &ndash; this version uses Kotlin 1.8.22, and the default Java version is 1.8.

 ## Usage